 Boeing shares closed 3 percent lower on Thursday, after the Chicago-based company told air carriers that it would complete the latest software update for the 737 MAX by September after a new issue arose last week during a simulator test.

-American Airlines Chief Executive Doug Parker said on June 12 it was "highly likely" flights would resume by mid-August.
+That is later than most airlines had expected: American Airlines Chief Executive Doug Parker said on June 12 it was "highly likely" flights would resume by mid-August.
 Most airlines have taken the MAX off their schedules until early September.

 A new problem with MAX software emerged last week when FAA test pilots were reviewing potential failure scenarios of the flight control computer in a MAX simulator, a Boeing official told Reuters.